 It is important that the proper lubricant is used in the transmission to assure optimum transmission performance.
 Use only the manufacturer's recommended transmission fluid.
-Refer to "Fluids, Lubricants, and Genuine Parts" in this section for correct fluid type.
+Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for further information.
 It is important that the transmission fluid be maintained at the prescribed level using the recommended fluid.

 Using a transmission fluid other than the manufacturer's recommended fluid may cause deterioration in transmission shift quality and/or torque converter shudder.
 Using a transmission fluid other than the manufacturer's recommended fluid will result in more frequent fluid and filter changes.
-Refer to "Fluids, Lubricants, and Genuine Parts" in this section for correct fluid type.
+Refer to "Fluids, Lubricants, and Genuine Parts" in "Maintaining Your Vehicle" for further information.